sabrinaa3/sabrinaa3/README.md

   <h1>Welcome to my GitHub Profile! 👋 I'm Sabrina</h1>
 </div>

-I am a first-year Engineering Science student at Simon Fraser University, currently completing the common core courses before specializing in Computer Engineering with a focus on Software Development in my second year.
-My goal is to secure a co-op position in 2026.
+I am a first-year Civil Engineering student at BCIT.
+My goal is to secure a co-op position in summer 2026.

-Alongside my studies, I have a passion for creating side projects (found here) to deepen my expertise in the software aspects of Computer Engineering.
+Alongside my studies, I have a passion for creating side projects (found here and on my website: https://sabrinaallan.ca/).

 Welcome to my personal project journey!

 ## Tech Stack
 <!--languages I know-->